zluuba/cou/README.md

 # cou
 CLI utility that counts lines of code within files, analyzes directories containing code, and provides a concise summary.

-## Usage:
+## Usage
 `cou path [options]`

 Options:
-- [-l, --list], list of files with lines of code count.
+- `[path]`, required, should contain at least one dir/file, if there are more than one, paths should be separated by spaces like `cou path1 path2 path3`.
-- [-s, --statistic], shows statistic: total num of lines of code, total num of dirs and files, all languages that used, lines per language.
+- `[-l, --list]`, list of files with lines of code count.
-- [-e, --exclude], counts lines of code, excluding selected files/dirs (space-separated, at least one file/dir).
+- `[-s, --statistic]`, shows statistic: total num of lines of code, total num of dirs and files, all languages that used, lines per language.
-- [-m, --multy], count lines of code in chosen files/dirs (space-separated, at least one file/dir).
+- `[-e, --exclude]`, counts lines of code, excluding selected files/dirs (space-separated, at least one file/dir).

 To Do:
 - exclude from files search hidden dirs like .git, .venv
-- add [-t, -tree] option ([-t, --tree], shows project tree with number of lines of code)
+- add [-t, -tree] option (shows project tree with number of lines of code)